Days of Future Present: Marvel Comics and “the Most Intricate Fictional Narrative in the History of the World”

 Despite that corporate ownership, superheroes on a day-to-day level are constantly being re-appropriated.
 Fans, taxi drivers, families, and artists refashion t-shirts, tattoos, stickers, and custom-made costumes into personal icons and alter egos.
 One never dared dress up as Zeus: children and adults from Rio to Rochester don the mask of the Bat.
 Or the smile of The Joker.

-Two great histories of superhero comics came out last year and they help explain how this happened: Larry Tye’s Superman: The High-Flying History of America’s Most Enduring Hero (New York: Random House, 2012) and Sean Howe’s Marvel Comics: The Untold Story (New York: HarperCollins, 2012).
+Two great histories of superhero comics came out in 2012 and they help explain how this happened: Larry Tye’s Superman: The High-Flying History of America’s Most Enduring Hero (New York: Random House, 2012) and Sean Howe’s Marvel Comics: The Untold Story (New York: HarperCollins, 2012).
 Look past their breathy titles—a convention of superheroes and mass-market histories—because their contents are worth considering.

 Under the guise of a biography of the first and most superpowered hero, Tye’s Superman offers the moving story of the character’s creation by Jerry Siegel and Joe Shuster.
 Tye lays out what many already know, that Siegel and Shuster got a raw deal when they sold their red and blue Kryptonian sweetheart to National Allied Publications for $130 in 1938, but digs in deep to the ‘how’ of it all.
 Yet Tye also shows how corporate ownership by DC Comics ensured Superman’s greatest strength as a character and as intellectual property: endurance, the ability for new creators to step in, leave their mark, and move on, without killing him (for good).
 It makes Superman a creative and corporate bellwether for American history, and Tye follows him through the years.